jonathanlandGit/SQL_PL-SQL/README.md

 Some selected SQL, PL/SQL, and NoSQL database projects

-NOTE: Project 3 utilizes the "InventorySystem" program mentioned above in this repo.
+NOTE: Project 3 utilized the "InventorySystem" program mentioned above in this repo.